 I decided to do a test run of this recipe before Thanksgiving, and let me tell you, it was amazing!
 The picture does not even come close to doing it justice.
 I’ll warn you now, I’m going to go on and on about it.
 I have cooked a lot of Thanksgiving turkeys, and while none of them have been epic failures, none of them have been fabulous either.
 This was fabulous!
-First of all, don’t be put off by the somewhat unique blend of oil and herbs--unique for a turkey at least.
+First of all, don’t be put off by the somewhat unique blend of oil and herbs–unique for a turkey at least.
 It’s absolutely delicious!
 I prepared my turkey breast the morning before I baked it, allowing it to marinate in the olive oil and herb blend.

 I should note, you won’t get that beautiful crispy brown skin (unless you flip the turkey over part way through cooking), and you might even get funny roasting rack marks on your turkey.
 But unless you’re going to carve it at the table like Norman Rockwell, who cares?
-In my opinions, the goal with turkey is to make it juicy and flavorful.
+In my opinion, the goal with turkey is to make it juicy and flavorful.
 And no, you don’t need to cover it in foil (unless it starts to get too brown), or put it in a bag.
 You just throw it in the oven, well…naked.
 I was pretty skeptical of that, but I never covered mine at all and it came out incredibly moist and juicy.

 So, how did it go over with the family?
 Well, we hardly touched the gravy I made to go with it.
 It just didn’t need it.
 My oldest son, who rarely eats meat, had at least 3 helpings and proclaimed “I don’t normally like turkey, but this is really good!”
-My youngest, also a picky eater, had 4 or five servings.
+My youngest, also a picky eater, had 4 or 5 servings.
 I finally had to say “Stop!” so I would have enough left for soup the next day.
 To say it was a big hit would be an understatement.

 Finally, you can use this recipe and technique for a whole turkey, you may just want to up the amount of oil and herbs, and increase the cooking time, of course.
 For some great info from the USDA on how much turkey you’ll need for your holiday feast, and how to prepare and cook it safely, check out Let’s Talk Turkey.

-Who Dished It Up First
+Who Dished It Up First: Adapted from All Recipes